bml-research/Labcourses/cloning/cloning.md

 Check 5 μl of the PCR product on a 1% agarose gel.
 You can find the procedure for agarose electrophoresis [here](../pcr/pcr.html).

+### Plasmid isolation
+You will receive an overnight culture of *E. coli* that contains the destination plasmid (pGEM<sup>®</sup>-T vector).

+The vector sequence can be found here: https://www.addgene.org/vector-database/2854/

+Use 2 mL of the culture for plasmid isolation.
+The procedure for plasmid isolation can be found [here](../nucleic_acid_isolation/nucleic_acid_isolation.html).

+Measure the concentration of the plasmid DNA on the nanodrop.

 ---